KiARC/gentrig/README.md

 `gentrig` can now be imported within whichever environment's `pip` was used to install it.

-### From PyPi
+### From PyPI

-Unfourtunately `gentrig` hasn't been published to PyPi yet, but that will hopefully change in the near future!
+Unfourtunately `gentrig` hasn't been published to PyPI yet, but that will hopefully change in the near future!